 The Morton H. Yulman (1936) Scholarship.
-Sustained by annual gifts from the children of Morton H. Yulman '36, a life trustee of the College.
+Sustained by annual gifts from the children of Morton H. Yulman, Class of 1936, a life trustee of the College.
 Awarded to students entering their junior year.
 Preference given, but not limited to, students from the Capital District of New York State.